-Facebook Parties are hands down one of the best market strategies for growing your direct sales business.
+Facebook Parties are hands down one of the best marketing strategies for growing your direct sales business.
 Yet, if you don’t follow some simple best practices, you’ll end up in Facebook Jail.

 What is Facebook Jail, you may ask?
 Great question.